 All shareholders of the target shall be treated equally (Equal Treatment Rule).
 In a voluntary bid, the bidder can offer cash or securities, usually in companies owned or controlled by the bidder.
 There are no minimum pricing rules or cash requirements in voluntary bids.
 The Equal Treatment Rule, however, applies.
-In a mandatory offer and a voluntary bid aimed at control, the consideration must be the higher of either the: (i) average share price during the six-month period prior to the announcement of the offer; or (ii) the highest price paid or offered for target shares by the bidder in the 12 months before the offer is filed with the TC.
+In a mandatory offer and a voluntary bid aimed at control, the consideration must be the higher of either the: (i) average share price during the six-month period prior to the announcement of the offer; or (ii) highest price paid or offered for target shares by the bidder in the 12 months before the offer is filed with the TC.
 However, in exceptional cases, the average share price may not be applicable in the case of illiquid markets (TC 06.11.2012 GZ 2012/1/4-24).
 Securities as consideration in a mandatory offer or a voluntary offer aimed at control can only be offered as an alternative to a 100% cash offer.
 As to the other deal terms, see question 2.9 below.
+As of 3 January 2018, public offers in connection with an intended voluntary delisting from the VSE by the 75% plus shareholder need to meet an additional minimum pricing test (see question 10.1 below).